 Research

-Research in our lab group is interdisciplinary, but united by a desire to understand how climate change is altering water in the western U.S. and beyond.
+Research in our lab group is united by a desire to understand how climate change is altering water in the western U.S. and beyond.
 We also aim to move beyond climate change impacts into understanding the role water plays in climate change adaptation and mitigation.
 Our methods are primarily computational, using physically-based modeling and data science approaches to advance these research areas.

 Snow in the western U.S.